opensearch-project/documentation-website/_opensearch/point-in-time.md

 - `indices:data/read/search` &ndash; Search API
 - `indices:monitor/point_in_time/segments` &ndash; PIT Segments API

 For `all` type API operations, such as list all and delete all, the user needs the all indices (*) permission.
-For API operations such as search, create PIT, or delete list the user only needs individual index permissions.
+For API operations such as search, create PIT, or delete list, the user only needs individual index permissions.

 The PIT IDs always contain the underlying (resolved) indexes when saved.
 The following sections describe the required permissions for aliases and data streams.